Joey Albert: Career

 From 1991 to 1994, Albert became the host and executive producer of Bahay Kalinga, an award-winning public service outreach program at ABS-CBN.
+After moving to Canada in 1994, Albert hosted The Joey Albert Show, a magazine talk show that featured stories and interviews with Filipinos in Canada, on the Shaw Multicultural Channel.
+Aside from singing and hosting, Albert raises funds for Gawad Kalinga, a Philippine-based group that builds homes for the poor.
+Albert also owns and operates "The Good Shepherd Daycare", a Catholic daycare and preschool in Coquitlam.

 Albert's homecoming shows in the Philippines are eagerly awaited by her fans.
 Joey Albert...
 Once More, her sell-out concert at the Music Museum on August 10 and 11, 2001, featured singer-composer Jeffrey Hidalgo with Gerard Salonga as musical director.
 During a press conference preceding the concert, esteemed movie critic and Malaya Sunday Magazine editor Mario Hernando pointed out that Albert holds the distinction of having released the first CD, a compilation of her greatest hits, in the Philippines.

-In 2007, Albert recorded a new version of "Tell Me" as theme song of Star Cinema's "A Love Story", a romance-drama about infidelity starring Filipino actors Aga Muhlach, Maricel Soriano and Angelica Panganiban.
+In 2007, Albert recorded a new version of "Tell Me" as theme song of Star Cinema's A Love Story, a romantic drama film about infidelity starring Filipino actors Aga Muhlach, Maricel Soriano and Angelica Panganiban.
 Albert's new version re-introduced her body of works to a new generation of Filipinos.

-In 2009, Albert and Basil Valdez were headline performers in "Incomparable", as part of a series of concerts organized by Viva Concerts & Events featuring iconic Original Pilipino Music (OPM) artists at the Skydome in SM City North EDSA (Quezon City).
-Viva scheduled several other shows, including Regine Velasquez’s "Most Requested", "Ladies of the ’90s" (Rachel Alejandro, Jessa Zaragoza, Roselle Nava and Geneva Cruz), "Men of the ’80s" (Raymond Lauchengco, Randy Santiago, Louie Heredia and Gino Padilla) and one topbilling Rachelle Ann Go and Jed Madela.
+In 2009, Albert and Basil Valdez were headline performers in Incomparable, as part of a series of concerts organized by Viva Concerts & Events featuring iconic Original Pilipino Music (OPM) artists at the Skydome in SM City North EDSA (Quezon City).
+Viva scheduled several other shows, including Regine Velasquez’s "Most Requested", "Ladies of the '90s" (Rachel Alejandro, Jessa Zaragoza, Roselle Nava and Geneva Cruz), "Men of the ’80s" (Raymond Lauchengco, Randy Santiago, Louie Heredia and Gino Padilla) and one topbilling Rachelle Ann Go and Jed Madela.